tzwickl/passport-linkedin-api-v2/README.md

     return new LinkedinAuth(params,
       (accessToken: string, refreshToken: string, profile: any, done: any) => {
-        // This function is called once a user successfully authenticated profile.accessToken = accessToken;
+        // This function is called once a user successfully authenticated and returns the lite profile profile.accessToken = accessToken;
         done(profile);
       });